dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-- Tabs can't be manipulated safely before the first render, use ready() to access the instance object, it guarantees that the instance object won't be available before the tab has mounted.
+- Tabs can't be manipulated safely before the first render, use ready() to access the instance object, ready accepts a function as its parameter and calls it when tabs are mounted.

 - ready function and instance Object will not be changed after re-rendering multiple times.